Corey Seager Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 20th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective 8.6 K/9, which ranks 19th in the league.

-- Rays pitchers combine to give up 66 home runs (one per game), the 10th-fewest in the league.
+- The Rays surrender the ninth-fewest home runs in baseball (67 total, one per game).

-- Bradley (4-2 with a 3.60 ERA and 48 strikeouts in 35 2/3 innings pitched) makes the start for the Rays, his eighth of the season.
+- The Rays are sending McClanahan (9-1) out for his 14th start of the season as he aims for his 10th win.
+He is 9-1 with a 2.02 ERA and 87 strikeouts in 75 2/3 innings pitched.

-- In his most recent outing on Sunday against the Boston Red Sox, the right-hander went five innings, giving up two earned runs while surrendering six hits.
+- In his last appearance on Monday, the lefty threw six innings against the Boston Red Sox, giving up one earned run while surrendering five hits.

-- The 22-year-old has put up an ERA of 3.60, with 12.3 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.